Learning how to live in the present moment is an important aspect of self-growth and spiritual discovery.

 Do these things with a sense of purpose and do them at every opportunity.
 Make it part of your daily routine to focus on what you can see, hear, taste, smell, and touch.

 - Break The Cycle Of Repetitive Thoughts By Rebooting Your Mind Like This

 - 4 Buddhist Beliefs That Will Shift Your Understanding Of Life And Make You Happier

 - 10 Reasons You Shouldn’t Take Life Too Seriously

 - How To Not Care What People Think

 - How To Be Happy And Content With What You Have In Life

 - 8 Ways To Reconnect With Your Inner Child (And Why You’d Want To)

 What should you do when you are trying to live in the moment and your head fills up with some thought or another?

-If, however, the thought is something else – something born out of the past or future – the first thing to do is notice that you are having this thought.
+Remember that not all thoughts are a hindrance.
+If the thought is related to what you are doing, there’s no need to do anything.
+If the thought is something else – something born out of the past or future – the first thing to do is notice that you are having this thought.